 As part of the mitigation process, upland dredge material disposal sites were selected based upon criteria for avoidance and minimization.
 A total of 39 upland disposal site locations have been identified (OK - 37; AR - 2).
 Where possible, bottomland hardwood forests and wetlands were avoided.
 Where sites could not be located outside these habitat types, the design of the pit will be configured to minimize impacts as much as possible.
 Priority was given to sites on USACE owned land.
 If suitable USACE land was not available, the team looked for private agricultural lands and possible in-water disposal locations where there was the potential for beneficial use of the dredged material (i.e. sandbar islands).
 This ultimately reduced the acreage of land needed for mitigation.
 The construction of upland disposal sites in Oklahoma will be constructed in four phases.
-The final location of disposal sites will be determined as each phase is funded and detailed designs begin, thus the potential exists to further minimize adverse impacts to significant natural resources (i.e. bottomland forest and wetland sites).
+The final location of disposal sites will be determined as each phase is funded and detailed designs begin, thus the potential exists to further minimize adverse impacts to significant natural resources (i.e. bottomland forest and aquatic sites).
 Additionally, as location designs are finalized, the USACE would begin surveying existing upland disposal sites to quantify remaining capacity in an attempt to reduce the number of new upland disposal sites.
-The two upland sites identified in AR would be constructed on current agricultural land, which will avoid impacts to significant resources.
+The two sites identified for upland sites in AR would be constructed on current agricultural land, which will avoid impacts to significant resources.

-The USACE would implement all reasonable and prudent measures in the U.S. Fish and Wildlife Service (USFWS) 2024 MKARNS 12' Channel Biological Opinion (BO) to minimize or avoid impacts to federally listed species.
-The Final 2024 MKARNS 12' Channel BO will be included in Appendix C to the SEA.
+The USACE would implement all reasonable and prudent measures resulting from Endangered Species Act consultation with the U.S. Fish and Wildlife Service (USFWS) to minimize or avoid impacts to federally listed species.
+MKARNS 12' Channel Phase I concurrence is included in Appendix C to the SEA.